-Our May Guest Speaker is Dr. Alexandra Lolavar, a Research Coordinator and PhD in Integrative Biology at Florida Atlantic University.
-Her talk is titled “How climate change affects Florida’s sea turtles and the lessons we learn from them”.
-We are so excited to host her!
+Our May Guest Speaker was Dr. Alexandra Lolavar, a Research Coordinator and PhD in Integrative Biology at Florida Atlantic University.
+Her talk was titled “How climate change affects Florida’s sea turtles and the lessons we learn from them”.

 Our April Guest Speaker was Giselle Deane, a Science Officer at Bahamas National Trust, the organization that manages all 32 of the Bahamas National Parks!
 Her talk was titled “Nature Conservation in the Bahamas: Challenges and Solutions.”
 Giselle joined us to talk about her job in nature conservation and education with Bahamas National Trust, the organization that manages all 32 of the Bahamas National Parks!
 We learned about the many challenges that the Bahamas, an archipelagic state of over 700 islands, faces with respect to the conservation of nature.

-March (Math Month!)
+MARCH (Math Month!)